Delivering highly available solutions that organisations can rely on to improve productivity and performance.

 Aware of both these issues, and sensitive to the RAF Benevolent Fund’s cost concerns, Redcentric recommended migrating from a physical server and PC environment to a virtualised server and Citrix farm solution.

 Not only did this provide a resilient infrastructure that could be scaled to meet future needs, it also reduced the up-front investment and the ongoing running costs.
-In addition, the Citrix element centralised the application management, reducing processing demand, improving security and extending the life of the PC estate
+In addition, the Citrix element centralised the application management, reducing processing demand, improving security and extending the life of the PC estate by several years.